 "He's so many layers and levels of human sexuality," said Natia Simon, 37, an actress and New York government employee, who had donned bright purple lipstick for the occasion.
 "I used to say, 'All my babies are gonna be because of Prince.'
 You play 'Darling Nikki,' you play 'Scandalous,' you play 'Adore'?
 I mean, you getting in the drawers."

 Just then, the opening chords of "Purple Rain" came on.

 "It's crying time," remarked Simon, as she and nearly everyone around her began to sway along to the tune.

-There was something touching about witnessing so many different ages and genders, ethnicities and orientations, all gathered 2 get through this thing called life.
+There was something moving about witnessing so many different ages and genders, ethnicities and orientations, all gathered 2 get through this thing called life.
 During the falsetto outro of "Purple Rain," the DJ stopped the music, and many held up their lit phones (as suggested by Lee) and carried the rest of the song a capella.

-As they did, Mike Brown, 42, one of the orange-shirted volunteers from Peacekeepers Community Patrol, implored audience members to carry the sense of shared community into their daily lives.
+As they did, Mike Jones, 42, one of the orange-shirted volunteers from Peacekeepers Community Patrol, implored audience members to carry the sense of shared community into their daily lives.
 "Tomorrow, say hi to your neighbors!
 Say hi to the people at your subway stop!"

 "It's a sad occasion, of course, but it's a good thing," he later told me.
 "Good music is universal.
 Music brings people together, it brings life, it consoles people."